MeMihir/SQL_to_NoSQL/README.md

 - Now follow the configuration steps for MS SSMS (SQL Server Management System) from this link (I'll have to look for it, give me a couple of days)
 - Make sure you have [node](https://nodejs.org/en/) installed, cause, this is a node app.

-And yep, you are all set up
+And yup, you are all set up

 ### Installing
 - Next clone this software, or download the zip file and unzip it